30 August 2019

-The Summer School on Heritage Destruction, Human Rights and International Law is a collaboration between the Grotius Centre for International Legal Studies and the Leiden-Delft-Erasmus Centre for Global Heritage and Development.
-The second edition of the Summer School on Heritage Destruction, Human Rights and International Law will be held in The Hague from Monday 26 to Friday 30 August 2019.
+The Summer School on Cultural Objects, Human Rights and International Law is a collaboration between the Grotius Centre for International Legal Studies and the Leiden-Delft-Erasmus Centre for Global Heritage and Development.

 Dr. Joseph Powderly, Associate Professor in Public International Law, Faculty of Law, Leiden University